wkirui/wkirui.github.io/_posts/2020-09-24-Airbnb Price Prediction with RandomForest.md

 ---
 layout : default
-title : 'Airbnb Price Prediction with RandomForest' date : '2020-09-24 10:10:00 +0300'
+title : 'Airbnb Price Prediction using RandomForest' date : '2020-09-24 10:10:00 +0300'
 categories: posts
-excerpt: 'Can we create a general model to predict the housing prices for a given city?
-In this analysis, I look at the prices for listings in Berlin Germany and create a model to predict the results.'
+excerpt: Is it possible to create a general machine learning model to predict the rental prices for apartments in any given city?
+Let's try it out using Airbnb data
 ---
 # <center>Machine Learning using RandomForestRegression</center>
 ### Introduction